trufflesuite/trufflesuite.com/src/tutorial/index.md

 Things to notice:

 * We call the smart contract we declared earlier with the ID of `expectedPetId`.
-* Finally, we pass the actual value, the expected value and a failure message (which gets printed to the console if the test does not pass) to `Assert.equal()`.
+* Finally, we pass the actual value, the expected value and a failure message (which gets printed to the console if the test does not pass) to `Assert.equal`.

 ### Testing retrieval of a single pet's owner

-Remembering from above that public variables have automatic getter methods, we can retrieve the address stored by our adoption test above.
+Remembering from above that public variables have automatic getter methods.
+We can retrieve the address stored by our adoption test above.
 Stored data will persist for the duration of our tests, so our adoption of pet `expectedPetId` above can be retrieved by other tests.

 1. Add this function below the previously added function in `TestAdoption.sol`.